Skip to content

 Threads

 Threads are virtual components termed after splitting cores.
 Threads in the CPU refer to a number of independent tasks it can handle at the same instance.
-Threads are virtual components in the CPU responsible for improving computing processes by calculating the exact amount of data CPU can process in given time.
+Threads are virtual components in the CPU responsible for improving computing processes by calculating the exact amount of data the CPU can process in a given time.

 When selecting a CPU always keep an eye on the threads and select a CPU with Hyperthreading/ SMT(Simultaneous Multithreading).
 One core has a minimum of 1 core and can have 2 cores too.
 Meaning that a 4-core CPU can have 4-8 cores.